 In 1997, the appointment of Terry Leahy as CEO saw a shift in focus within the company to people -both customers and employees.
 Considering how many people employed by the company, this recognition was good news for workers at Tesco.
 Statistics show that, as of 2017, the firm employed 476,000 people.
 This move led to a distinct focus on employee learning and development with the introduction of the Tesco Academy and later the ‘Academy on the Go’ mobile learning app.

-Being such as huge company, there are always jobs going in a wide variety of niches from checkout and shelf-filling, to back-office support and management opportunities for graduates.
-And because the company has outlets all over the UK, you’ll find Tesco jobs in London, jobs in Bristol and jobs in Manchester to name just a few locations.
-What’s more, there are always a wide selection full-time, part-time and temporary jobs available, as well as seasonal Christmas jobs.
+Being such as huge company, there are always jobs going in a wide variety of niches.
+Ranging from checkout and shelf-filling, to back-office support and management opportunities for graduates.
+The company has outlets all over the UK, so you’ll find Tesco jobs in London, Bristol and Manchester to name just a few.
+There are always a wide selection full-time, part-time and temporary jobs available.
+There is also a large number of seasonal Christmas jobs as well.

 Looking for a job at Tesco?

 Salaries range from £20,000 to £60,000, which, according to Payscale, are 3% higher than those at rival supermarkets.
-Promotional prospects are good and there can even be the opportunity to move into overseas operations for those looking to work abroad.
+Promotional prospects are good and there can even be the opportunity to move into overseas operations.
+An exciting option for those looking to work abroad or make a change.

 In fact, at any time, there are hundreds of open Tesco jobs.
-The retailer is already recruiting for the Christmas period and looking for team players with good communication skills to give customers a great Christmas shopping experience.
+The retailer is already recruiting for the Christmas period and looking for team players with good communication skills.
+This will help them to give customers a great Christmas shopping experience.

 To see these temporary jobs and other full-time vacancies at Tesco, as well as retail jobs at other companies around the UK, start your job search on Zoek today.